2002 Annual Science Report

-Although the average crustal abundances and concentrations in surface waters of Fe, Mn, Zn, Ni, Cu, Co, and Mo are extremely low, each of these metals is used in bacterial enzymes, coenzymes, and cofactors.
-While it is well known that bacteria excrete siderophores to extract Fe from their environment, it is not understood how these siderophores attack minerals to provide the FeIII, nor is it understood how bacteria extract other micronutrients.
-We are investigating how soil microbes extract these metals from common minerals.
-Our work has progressed most rapidly with investigations of hornblende.
-Leaching of metals from hornblende by microbes is being investigated in order to 1) determine the mechanisms of metal mobilization by soil microbes 2) determine whether natural mineral surface chemistry documents biotic metal extraction 3) determine whether iron isotope ratios of leached Fe is diagnostic of bacterial activity.
+Fe, Mn, Zn, Ni, Cu, Co, and Mo are extremely low in abundance in natural waters, but each of these metals is used in bacterial enzymes, coenzymes, and cofactors.
+While it is well known that microbes secrete siderophores to extract Fe from their environment, it is not understood how these siderophores attack minerals to provide the FeIII, nor is it understood how bacteria extract other micronutrients.
+In previously reported work, we have shown that microbes can mobilize Mo (Azotobacter vinelandii), Ni (Methanobacterium thermoautotrophicum), and Cu (Bacillus mycoides) from silicates.

 PROJECT MEMBERS:Susan Brantley